 - reimbursement of expenses

-In some extreme cases, the court may also order for the closure of the business.
+In some extreme cases, the court may also order the closure of the business.

-If you think your termination was unlawful, you need to talk to your employer.
+You must talk to your employer if you think your termination was unlawful.
 When that doesn’t work, it’s time to hire a workers compensation lawyer like Victor Malca.